MJ141592/WhatsappControls/README.md

 - The script uses a local `./whatsapp_profile` directory by default and will create it if missing.
 Log in to WhatsApp Web when Chrome opens the first time.
 - ChromeDriver must be installed and compatible with your Chrome version (the code expects it at `/usr/bin/chromedriver`).

+## Whatsapp Controls - Automated LLM answers (optional, not required for Lypta signups)

-## Optional: .env configuration
+## .env configuration
-You can store settings in a `.env` file at the repo root instead of passing flags:
+See .env.example for an example.
+Make a .env file in the WhatsappControls directory, and add these variables:
 ```bash
 # The display name to insert into signup lists, and as context for LLM generated messages
 SIGNUP_MY_NAME=Your Name